David Lloyd George: Fall from power, 1922

 The coalition was dealt its final blow in October 1922.
 The Conservatives felt let down by France over the Chanak Crisis, with Law telling France, "We cannot act alone as the policeman of the world."
 The Conservative leader, Austen Chamberlain, summoned a meeting of Conservative members of parliament at the Carlton Club to discuss their attitude to the Coalition in the forthcoming election.
 Chamberlain and most Conservative leaders supported Lloyd George; however, the rank and file rejected the coalition.
 The main attack came from Stanley Baldwin, then President of the Board of Trade, who spoke of Lloyd George as a "dynamic force" who would break the Conservative Party.
 They sealed Lloyd George's fate on 19 October 1922 by voting in favour of the motion to end the coalition and fight the election "as an independent party, with its own leader and its own programme".
-Lloyd George submitted his resignation to the King that afternoon.
+Lloyd George submitted his resignation to King George that afternoon.